 Can I use a VPN extension in Edge without installing a separate Windows app?

 Yes, you can run Edge VPN extensions by themselves for browser-level protection.
 This won’t protect other apps on your PC, but it’s quick and convenient for everyday browsing.
+Setup vpn extension microsoft edge: complete guide to install, configure, use, and optimize for privacy and streaming 2026

 Will a VPN slow down my Edge browsing?

 Sometimes.
 VPNs introduce encryption overhead and may route traffic through distant servers.
 Choosing a fast server and a protocol like WireGuard can minimize slowdowns.
-Egypt vpn extension for secure browsing, privacy protection, and unlocking geo-restricted content across devices

 How do I know if my VPN is working on Edge?